zerowastefestival/zerowastefestival.github.io/index.md

 ![VOICE Ireland]({{ site.baseurl }}/images/logos-external/logo-voice-ireland.jpg "VOICE Ireland"){:style="float: top;margin-right: 10px;height: 150px;"}

-Come say hi to one of our amazing recycling ambassadors who will help you get your recycling bin sorted on June 24th in St Andrews Resource Centre.
-Our Recycling Ambassador Programme delivers free recycling workshops that aim to reduce contamination and increase recycling rates in Ireland and help you get your recycling bin sorted at the same time!
+Come say hi to one of their amazing recycling ambassadors who will help you get your recycling bin sorted on June 24th in St Andrews Resource Centre.
+Their Recycling Ambassador Programme delivers free recycling workshops that aim to reduce contamination and increase recycling rates in Ireland and help you get your recycling bin sorted at the same time!